Memphis Domestic Violence Lawyer

 Aggravated Assault in Tennessee

-There are many specifics involved in a domestic violence charge which can lead to classification as a misdemeanor or felony crime.
+There are many specifics involved in a domestic violence charge, which can lead to classification as a misdemeanor or felony crime.
 Ultimately, the charge will stem from an assault.
-The assault can be considered aggravated assault if a deadly weapon is used or displayed, strangulation, or causing serious bodily occurs.
+The assault can be considered aggravated assault if a deadly weapon is used or displayed, strangulation occurs, or causing serious bodily harm occurs.
 Some common examples of aggravated assault include using a firearm, a knife, or a blunt object to harm another person or causing injury through strangulation or suffocation.
 The severity of the offense is determined by the extent of the injury and the use of a weapon and can result in severe legal consequences.

-Recklessness can also be involved in the charge, where someone acts without regard for the other party and the other party sustains injuries as a result.
-Cuts, scrapes, and bruises can be considered bodily injury while broken bones or injuries requiring surgery can be deemed to be serious bodily injuries.
+Recklessness can also be involved in the charge, where someone acts without regard for the other party, and the other party sustains injuries as a result.
+Cuts, scrapes, and bruises can be considered bodily injury, while broken bones or injuries requiring surgery can be deemed to be serious bodily injuries.

 Small Firm Attention BIG FIRM RESULTS